mahend72/ICSThreatQA/README.md

   - Knowledge Graph RAG
   - Online Learning-based KG RAG

-Choose Single query.
+2. Choose Single query.

-Type your question:
+3. Type your question (e.g.):

-What malware is associated with the 'Industroyer' attack?
+  - `What malware is associated with the 'Industroyer' attack?`

-Which group is known for using 'TRITON' malware?
+  - `Which group is known for using 'TRITON' malware?`

-How do Sandworm techniques differ from Lazarus Group?
+  - `How do Sandworm techniques differ from Lazarus Group?`

-(If LLM mode) choose Mistral / Llama / Zephyr.

-Click Get Answer.
+4. Click Get Answer.

 The app will show zero-shot / few-shot answers and (where applicable) retrieved context.

-Bulk Queries (CSV)
+### Bulk Queries (CSV)

-Prepare a CSV with a column named questions.
+1. Prepare a CSV with a column named questions.

-Choose Bulk queries (CSV file).
+2. Choose Bulk queries (CSV file).

-Upload the CSV.
+3. Upload the CSV.

-Select model/approach.
+4. Select model/approach.

-Click Process CSV.
+5. Click Process CSV.

 The app will:

 Run all questions through the selected model.

-Add columns such as:
+  - Add columns such as:

-question_type
+  - question_type

-zero_shot_answers
+      - zero_shot_answers

-few_shot_answers
+      - few_shot_answers

-zero_shot_contexts

-etc.

-Provide a download link for the processed CSV.
+      - zero_shot_contexts.

-📚 Citation
+## 📚 Citation

-If you use ICSThreatQA or the ICSThreatQA dataset in your research, please cite the paper (placeholder BibTeX – update when formally published):
+If you use ICSThreatQA or the ICSThreatQA dataset in your research, please cite the paper:

 @article{rani2025icsthreatqa,
-  title   = {ICSThreatQA: A Knowledge-Graph Enhanced Question Answering Model for Industrial Control System Threat Intelligence}, author  = {Rani, Ruby and Kumar, Mahender and Epiphaniou, Gregory and Maple, Carsten}, journal = {Manuscript}, year    = {2025}
+  title   = {ICSThreatQA: A Knowledge-Graph Enhanced Question Answering Model for Industrial Control System Threat Intelligence}, author  = {Rani, Ruby and Kumar, Mahender and Epiphaniou, Gregory and Maple, Carsten}, journal = {Elsevier Expert Systems with Applications}, year    = {2025}
 }